Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Results

 \subsubsection{PD vs CTL}

-Over the 54 task-agnostic metrics, 19 are significant ($p\leq0.05$) in the comparison between PD and CTL participants for at least one task, and 4 have p-values under 0.001.
-Table \ref{tab:global_best_PD} shows the top 10 metrics with the lowest p-values across all tasks for the PD vs. CTL comparison.
+Over the 54 task-agnostic features, 10 are significant ($p\leq0.05$) in the comparison between PD and CTL participants for at least one task, and 7 have p-values under 0.001.
+Table \ref{tab:global_best_PD} shows the top 10 features with the lowest p-values across all tasks for the PD vs. CTL comparison.

-These metrics primarily revolve around in-air dynamics, variations, and averages of speeds and angular speeds.
-While notably discriminatory for point tasks, they also exhibit relevance, albeit to a lesser extent, for writing tasks like \textbf{Copy Read Text} and \textbf{Freewrite}.
-Additionally, we present box plots for these significant metrics in Figure \ref{fig:global_best_PD} for further visualization and analysis.
+These features primarily revolve around in-air dynamics, variations, and averages of velocitys and angular velocitys.
+They are notably discriminatory for point tasks.
+Additionally, we present box plots for these significant features in Figure \ref{fig:global_best_PD} for further visualization and analysis.

-For detecting PD, the most significant metrics were for drawing and point tasks.
+For detecting PD, the most significant features were for drawing and point tasks.
 The point tasks were better suited to assess motoric features of PD, such as tremor and bradykinesia.
-Accordingly, we observed subjects with PD showed significantly lower \textit{angular speed} and \textit{angular acceleration} in air, which could be indicators of hypometria \cite{broderick2009hypometria}.
+Accordingly, we observed subjects with PD showed significantly lower \textit{angular velocity} and \textit{angular acceleration} in air, which could be indicators of hypometria \cite{broderick2009hypometria}.
 The drawing tasks were much more complex tasks, mainly designed for cognitive evaluation but that still require basic motor skills to complete.
-In those tasks, the \textit{in-air angular speed} is still a discriminative metric, but metrics of variation (as standard deviation or amplitudes) of the speed and acceleration on the tablet were notable.
+In those tasks, the \textit{in-air angular velocity} is still a discriminative feature, but features of variation (as standard deviation or amplitudes) of the velocity and acceleration on the tablet were notable.
 These findings may represent, tremor, dystonia, dyskinesia, myoclonus other other complicating motor symptoms that develop in some persons with PD~\cite{smits2014standardized}.
-However, none of the task-agnostic metrics measured on the spirals tasks, mainly motor tasks often used for PD assessment, were discriminative enough.
+However, none of the task-agnostic features measured on the spirals tasks, mainly motor tasks often used for PD assessment, were discriminative enough.